 Restaurant Mille Pâtes, Kourou

 If you happen to be in Kourou, to visit the Guianese Space Centre (article coming soon!), Mille Pâtes is a great budget option for lunch.
 An Italian, pizza restaurant may not seem like the place to find local flavours in French Guiana, but don’t let appearances fool you.
-Alongside the traditional pizza toppings, you can find a ‘Pizza Créole’ with, local delicacy, poulet boucané.
+Alongside the traditional pizza toppings, you can find a ‘Pizza Créole’ with the local delicacy, poulet boucané.

 I opted to have my first taste of poulet boucané, a spicy, wood-smoked chicken I fell in love with in Guyane, on a salad.
 Had I known how big it would be, I probably wouldn’t have ordered the fresh prawns with maracuja (passion fruit) sauce and that would have been a real shame.
 In fact, I made it a mission to have maracuja everything, throughout my stay, from fresh passionfruit for breakfast, to savoury sauces and sweet desserts.